3. Licences and attribution

 Example: “Creative Commons 10th Birthday Celebration San Francisco” by tvol is licensed under CC BY 2.0.

-Decorative Read How to give attribution for CC licensed materials.
+Decorative Read Recommended practices for attribution for CC licensed materials.

 Licence